The skill level of your sales team will either set your organization apart from the competition or erode trust in the eyes of your buyers.

 4. They free their salespeople to finalize their own transactions

 The best sales leaders recognize the importance of “teaching someone to sell so they can eat for a lifetime.”
-Unfortunely, many sales leaders don’t permit their sales reps to complete transactions.
+Unfortunately, many sales leaders don’t permit their sales reps to complete transactions.
 Salespeople must have the ability to usher a sale from beginning to end.

-Simply put, learn how to manage (and coach) in the field and determine the point at which salespeople must carry the ball themselves.
+Sales Leadership Training shows how to manage (and coach) in the field and determine the point at which salespeople must carry the ball themselves.

 5. They institute a sales process and coach within that system